Rubayet19/personal-api-dashboard/memory.md

 The project is a web application for managing API keys and monitoring API usage across various services.
 It consists of a frontend built with React, Vite, TypeScript, and Tailwind CSS/Shadcn UI, and a backend using FastAPI and Python.

 All phases of the project have been completed, with the dashboard now fully functional.
 The application provides:
-- User authentication with JWT tokens
+- User authentication with JWT tokens (using modal dialogs)
 - API key management with secure storage
 - API request building and testing interface
 - Modern UI with Shadcn UI components